meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added "width" override for scrolling tickers back in... whoops!

 = 1.0.9 =
 * Added a checkbox to set links as rel="nofollow".
 * Updated vertical scrolling for responsive sites.